diogok/lilruby/README.md

     $ vagrant ssh -c 'cd /vagrant && rackup'

 To simply access the machine created use "vagrant ssh".
-This source directory is shared between both.
+This source directory is shared between both at the vms /vagrant.

 Rackup(your app) you be available at [port 9494](http://localhost:9494) and couchdb at [port 5999](http://localhost:5999).

 ### Manual

-If not using vagrant(greatly recommended), you can do thing manually.
+If not using vagrant(greatly recommended), you can do things manualy.

 You will need ruby, as expected: